etavern97/BasicCAD/README.md

 ### Reflection
-In Part 3 I learned how to fillet and chamferfor a smoother edge, and mirror for easy copy and pasting.
+In Part 3 I learned how to fillet and chamfer for a smoother edge, and mirror for easy copy and pasting.
+I got more familiar with extruding.

 ---